 Furthermore, the project will not impact any existing arrangements you have in place with your gas retailer.

-If you live or work in the project area and you do not have natural gas or you have an LPG connection, this information is provided to you for information only.
+If you live or work in the project area and you do not have natural gas or you have an LPG connection, this information doesn’t apply to you and is for interest only.

 Our networks are made of polyethylene and are suitable for transporting a hydrogen blended gas.

-Your appliances will continue to work safely and reliably on up to 10% blended renewable gas.
-You can see a video of someone using blended renewable gas here.
+Your appliances will continue to work safely and reliably on up to 10% blended gas.

-The characteristics of the blended renewable gas supplied as part of this project are consistent with those set out for natural gas within the Australian Standard.
+The characteristics of the blended gas supplied as part of this project are consistent with those set out for natural gas within the Australian Standard.